FlyingFaller/PyOptFlight/README.md

 ```

 ## Future Development
-- Branching for New Solvers:
-  - Fatrop Branch: A dedicated branch for a Fatrop implementation.
-  - Opti Stack Branch: A branch to integrate CasADi's Opti Stack.
+- Initialization options using global solvers such as ISRES
 - Enhanced Integration: Plans to further integrate the KSP interface with the core PyOptFlight functionality.
+- Add a license when appropriate

 ## Dependencies
-PyOptFlight is built around CasADi's NLP solver.
-The main branch uses an IPOPT implementation.
-Future branches may include support for Fatrop and CasADi's Opti Stack.
+PyOptFlight is built around CasADi's NLP solvers
 ### Requires:
 - Python 3.6 or later
 - CasADi 3.6.7 or later
+- A bunch of other stuff TBD

 ## Installation
 1. Clone the repository